arefmousavi/SmartFactoryLine/README.md

 ## 🎯 Overview
-This project simulates a fully automated smart factory line using **Factory IO** and a **Siemens PLC**, strictly adhering to modern industrial automation principles.
+This project simulates a fully automated smart factory line using **Factory IO** and **Siemens PLC**, strictly adhering to modern industrial automation principles.
 The production system is modular, adaptive, and equipped with a custom **HMI built in Ignition Platform**, communicating through the **OPC DA** protocol.

 ## 🎥 Demo Video